 |Kingston – Pembroke|

 |Kitchener – Waterloo – Barrie|

 |Hamilton – Niagara Peninsula|

 |Stratford – Bruce Peninsula|

 Table source – Office of the Superintendent of Bankruptcy Canada

 Many residents seem to be learning that bankruptcy is not the best option if one is in debt.
-When compared to 2014, there was a thirty percent (30%) decline in the number of insolvencies in the province in 2018.
+According to the Office of the Superintendent of Bankruptcy, between 2020 and 2021, there was an 11% decline in the number of insolvencies in the province.
 Nevertheless, this figure is not necessarily as encouraging as it could be because it is more difficult and expensive to file for bankruptcy in Canada than ever before.
 These hurdles may contribute more to the decline in insolvencies than consumers paying off their debt.

 Ontario Debt Settlement – A Way Out

 A better option may be debt settlement, which can wipe away a good portion of your debt without harming your credit as seriously.
 Moreover, it is relatively easy to get a debt settlement in Ontario, so you will not have the same fees for legal advice or time in court as for bankruptcy.
 Furthermore, you won’t have to deal with a licensed insolvency trustee (consumer proposal) or bankruptcy trustee.
 And if it hurts your credit in the short term, a settlement agreement does not remain on your credit report for six years.